survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Composition analysis

-Pie charts, treemaps, and command line tools let you visualize bundle composition.
+Pie charts, treemaps, and command-line tools let you visualize bundle composition.
 Studying the generated graphics can generate insights and understand what's contributing to the bundle size.

 ### Pie charts

 ![Webpack Visualizer](images/webpack-visualizer.png)

-[Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition allowing to understand which dependencies contribute to the size of the overall result.
+[Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition, allowing to understand which dependencies contribute to the size of the overall result.
 [Webpack Chart](https://alexkuz.github.io/webpack-chart/) is another similar option.

 In addition to providing a pie chart visualization, [Auxpack](http://auxpack.com/) is able to track bundle size over time.